 -- Pema Chödrön, Practicing Peace in Times of War

-Over the years I've learned that labeling a particular meditation session "good" or "bad" is missing the point.
-Although I certainly notice my own tendency to prefer the pleasant sensations of a particularly bright, calm and spacious quality of consciousness over the claustrophobic storm clouds of doom and gloom or the buzzy feeling of endless discursive prattle, I've learned that this is precisely where Practice begins.
+Although I certainly notice my own tendency to prefer the pleasant sensations of a bright, calm, and spacious quality of consciousness over the claustrophobic feeling tones of a doom and gloom melodrama or the buzzy feeling of endless discursive prattle, I've learned that this is precisely where Practice begins.
 When I open beyond my reflexive reaction and just sit with the unfolding experience, things shift.
 It is there that insight and healing emerge.

 It just takes Practice.